 Rule #4: Be picky

 - I won’t accept posts with spelling or grammar errors.
-If a post has this, it means the author didn’t spend too much time on it.
+If a post has those, it means the author didn’t spend too much time on it.
 (I know, I have a ton of grammar errors on Quick Sprout.
 I need to improve my grammar skills.)

 Rule #5: Don’t give out author accounts